-Fall Semester/20 weeks

-Gastrointestinal System Nervous System and Behavior Musculoskeletal and Integumentary Systems Doctoring 3: Longitudinal Clinical Experience

-Spring Semester/10 weeks

-Endocrine and Reproductive Systems Life Stages

-Required Clinical Experiences

-Students will begin the required clinical experiences in the spring of year two.
-The required clinical experiences will begin with a one-week Intersession (Transition to Clerkships) and will be followed by six, eight-week blocks as defined below.
-There will be another one-week Intersession after the second, eight-week block.
-Students will have four weeks of vacation during this time period.

-Required Clinical Experiences Number of Weeks

-Internal Medicine 8

-Obstetrics & Gynecology 6

-Neuropsychiatry 8

-Pediatrics 8

-Surgery 8

-Family Practice 4

-Geriatrics (Pass/Fail) 1

-Third-Year Elective (Pass/Fail) 3

-Students will take the Comprehensive Clinical Competency Examination (CCCE) in the spring of year three.

-Career Focus Tracks

-Students will begin their Career Focus Tracks in the spring of year three.
-There will be four required clinical experiences and seven electives, all will be four-weeks in length.
-There will be one one-week Intersession at the beginning of the Career Focus Tracks.
-Students will have three four-week periods for vacation or additional electives during this time period.

-Required Clinical Experiences

-Critical Care Selective Advanced Patient Care Selective Ambulatory Medicine Selective Transition to Residency Medical Jurisprudence (during the Transition to Residency Course) Advanced Cardiovascular Life Skills (during the Critical Care Selective)

-Required Elective Program: Students take a minimum of seven, four-week electives

-7

-Three, four-week periods are available for vacation or additional electives (Fourth year vacation periods may be used in the third year in special circumstances and with prior approval of the Office of Admissions and Student Affairs)
+Fourth Academic Year Required courses: 42 instructional weeks Students will take the Comprehensive Clinical Competency Examination (CCCE) at the beginning of the fourth academic year.
+Career Focus Tracks The final phase consists of the Career Focus tracks.
+The goal of the Career Focus tracks is to provide career mentoring and guidance.
+There are four tracks: primary care, acute care, medical sciences, and applied anatomy.
+During the tracks, the students complete three required advanced clinical selectives: ambulatory care, advanced patient care, and critical care.
+Additionally, the career focus tracks incorporate seven (7) four-week electives tailored to the students' intended career path.
 McGovern Medical School's fourth-year elective programs permit students to seek clinical opportunities away from Houston, at their own expense, ranging from family practice in rural communities to experiences in the most sophisticated settings requiring advanced technology.
 International clinical and research electives also are available.
 The School is fortunate regarding the wealth of clinical opportunities available to its students.

-The fourth-year elective catalog is available online at https://med.uth.edu/admissions/current-students/ms4/

-MD Curriculum Goals and Objectives

-Educational Goals and Objectives for McGovern Medical School

-- (a) Students should acquire a KNOWLEDGE AND UNDERSTANDING of health and its promotion; of disease and its prevention and management; and, of psychosocial factors that influence a patient's well-being, in order to provide competent and humane medical care to individuals, families, and the larger society.
+The fourth-year elective catalog is available online at https://med.uth.edu/admissions/current-students/ms4/ The Transition to Residency course occurs in the spring of the fourth year and prepares students for residency.
+This course is composed of required sessions, workshops and skill sessions that are selected by the students.
+Ten weeks are available for vacation or additional electives.
+These weeks may be used during the required clerkships in special circumstances and with prior approval of the Office of Admissions and Student Affairs.
+CURRENT: Pages 20-23 Please note changes to the MD Curriculum Goals and Objectives as approved by Curriculum Committee.
+MD Curriculum Goals and Objectives Educational Goals and Objectives for McGovern Medical School - (a) Students should acquire a KNOWLEDGE AND UNDERSTANDING of health and its promotion; of disease and its prevention and management; and, of psychosocial factors that influence a patient's well-being, in order to provide competent and humane medical care to individuals, families, and the larger society.
 Furthermore, students should be able to use their knowledge and understanding appropriately in the care of patients.
-Students should have an opportunity to participate in scholarly activities including research.

-- (b) Students should acquire and become proficient in basic clinical SKILLS, such as the ability to obtain a patient's history, to perform a comprehensive physical and mental status examination, to interpret the findings, and to demonstrate competence in the performance of basic technical procedures.
-Students should appreciate the appropriate use of technologies in assisting in diagnosis and management.

-- (c) Students should acquire and demonstrate ATTITUDES that foster patient-centered care and support the highest standards of the medical profession.

-Educational Competencies and Objectives

-Patient Care and Clinical Skills

-Graduates must be able to provide patient-centered care that is compassionate, appropriate and effective for the treatment of disease and the promotion of health.
+Students should have an opportunity to participate in scholarly activities including research. - (b) Students should acquire and become proficient in basic clinical SKILLS, such as the ability to obtain a patient's history, to perform a comprehensive physical and mental status examination, to interpret the findings, and to demonstrate competence in the performance of basic technical procedures.
+Students should appreciate the appropriate use of technologies in assisting in diagnosis and management. - (c) Students should acquire and demonstrate ATTITUDES that foster patient-centered care and support the highest standards of the medical profession.
+Educational Competencies and Objectives Patient Care and Clinical Skills Graduates must be able to provide patient-centered care that is compassionate, appropriate and effective for the treatment of disease and the promotion of health.
 Specific Objectives: